HK - Shenzhen - Shanghai(Nanjing - Xitang - Zhouzhuang - Suzhou)

 Feeling worse every second, before I could retreat to another (cheaper) hotel, I had to pick up my laundry.

 The day before, my father and I had the brilliant idea to take my dirty clothes with us on a trip.
-Eventually in a random street, in the most chinese of neighborhoods, we gave it to a little store.
+Eventually in a random street, in the most chinese of neighborhoods, we gave it to a little

 I was to pick up my clothes at 4o'clock.